aws-actions/amazon-ecs-deploy-task-definition/README.md

 See [action.yml](action.yml) for the full documentation for this action's inputs and outputs.
 In most cases when running a one-off task, subnet ID's, subnet groups, and assign public IP will be required.
+Assign public IP will only be applied when a subnet or security group is defined.

 ### Task definition file